 Before law school, Hallam worked for Community Attention and the Commission on Children and Families in Charlottesville, Virginia.
 Hallam completed her undergraduate and law degrees at the University of Virginia.

-Ben Hinerfeld began practicing special education law as pro bono co-counsel with the venerable Public Interest Law Center, an organization with which the firm still regularly collaborates.
-In 2013, he founded this firm, and has been representing clients throughout Pennsylvania, New Jersey and New York.
+Ben Hinerfeld works in both our Philadelphia and Plymouth offices.
+He began practicing special education law as pro bono co-counsel with the venerable Public Interest Law Center, an organization with which the firm still regularly collaborates.
+In 2013, he founded this firm, and represents clients throughout Pennsylvania, Massachusetts, New Jersey and New York.

 Before practicing special education, Ben represented institutional and individual shareholders, litigating actions under the federal securities laws.
 He has served as Deputy City Solicitor for the Law Department of the City of Philadelphia, representing the Philadelphia Board of Pensions and Retirement, and serving as a Right-to-Know officer for the City of Philadelphia.
 He began his legal career as a judicial clerk on the Pennsylvania Supreme Court.

 Ben attended law school at the University of Pittsburgh, and graduated from Vassar College in Poughkeepsie, New York.
 The son of a Philadelphia public school teacher, he has a long-standing interest in public education.
 He served as an undergraduate writing consultant at the University of Texas and St. Edward's University in Austin, Texas.
 He has examined Constitutional precedents that required public school teachers providing federally funded (Title I) services to parochial school students to remain physically outside of those schools.
 He has also studied the history of Native American education from the 17th to the 20th Centuries.